git commit -m "Comment"

 git checkout HEAD {filename}

-This will restore the file in the working directory to the last commit completed against it.
+This will restore the file in the working directory to the last commit completed against it, disgarding all recent changes.

 git reset HEAD {filename}

-This script will reset the staged file to be the same as its last committed version.
+This script will unstage file changes in the staging area for a select file.
 The file in the working directory won't be affected by this change.

 git reset commit_SHA